-If ICOs and utility tokens were the big cryptocurrency trend of 2017, then the scene is certainly set for security tokens to take centre stage in 2019.
+If ICOs and utility tokens were the big cryptocurrency trend of the past few years, then the scene is certainly set for security tokens to take centre stage in 2019.

 Thanks to improved regulatory environments across the globe (particularly in the US) security tokens finally have the green light to enter the marketplace in a legal and compliant way like never before.

-Below we explore security tokens in depth, we explain what makes them different to utility tokens, list which exchanges currently support them and take a look at how they work.
+Below, we explore security tokens in depth, explain what makes them different to utility tokens, list which exchanges currently support them and take a look at how they work.

 Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific